 Bing and Risë Stevens pose with servicemen on the set of Going My Way, 1944.

-Bing poses with men of the U.S. Army Air Forces China Burma India Theater during the Second World War.
+Bing poses with men of the 14th U.S. Army Air Force (the Flying Tigers), China Burma India Theater, during the Second World War.
 The "Ike jackets," worn by two of the men in the photo, became standard issue in November of 1944.

 Bing's section of sidewalk outside Grauman's Chinese Theatre.